Ending a council tenancy

 To end your tenancy, you will need to:

-- If you are on benefits, tell our council tax and housing benefit teams that you are moving.
+2. If you receive council tax support, tell us that you are moving.

-- Return the completed form to your local Community Hub, Housing Office or One Stop Centre.
+3. Return the completed form to your local community hub.

-- Let your gas, electricity and water suppliers know that you are moving out.
+5. Let your gas, electricity and water suppliers know that you are moving by providing them with a meter reading on your last day at the property.

-- Hand in a full set of keys to your neighbourhood housing office before midday on the Monday your tenancy ends.
+8. Hand in a full set of keys to your local community hub before midday on the Monday your tenancy ends.

-- hand in a full set of keys for every lock – this will mean we need to change the locks
+• Hand in a full set of keys for every lock – this will mean we won't need to change the locks

 What happens next